 You can take the optimal time idea a step further and make a daily routine for yourself based on how much energy you have at different times of the day and other factors, such as your work schedule or even the climate you live in.
 For example, mornings may be a good time for exercise if you are an early bird, and because it gets hot later on a summer day.
 Evenings may be a good time to prep some food for the next day, or to relax with a good book.

-Daily routines are a powerful way of managing time.
+Daily routines are a powerful way of creating free time.
 For instance, having a routine makes you less likely to waste time.
 You aren’t likely to spend two hours pointlessly surfing the web if you didn’t intentionally schedule that activity.
 Having a routine keeps us focused on what we’re meant to be doing.

 Daily routines also help us live a balanced life.
 Planning out how we want to spend our days reminds us to include all the different activities that create a balanced life.
 Combining the principles of balancing life with optimal times creates powerful daily routines that are productive, healthy, and easy to follow.